JieZhang11/LayerdMRI/README.md

 # LayerdMRI
-This project is to segment the cerebral cortex into layers using diffusion MRI data based on von Economo atlas as presented in the paper:
+This project goal is to segment the cerebral cortex into layers using diffusion MRI data based on von Economo atlas as presented in the paper:

 "Cerebral Cortex Layer Segmentation Using Diffusion MRI in vivo with Applications to Laminar Connections and Working Memory Analysis", Jie Zhang, Zhe Sun, Feng Duan, Liang Shi, Yu Zhang, Jordi Solé-Casals1, and Cesar F. Caiafa, *xxxxx xxxx*, xx, xx, 2022 (under review).